wp-plugins/wm-jqmath/readme.txt

 Just enter the formula directly in the post/page editor using jqMath syntax or by using a shortcode

-= When using the syntax $$...$$ the formula appears ona new line and aligned to the center.
+= When using the syntax $$...$$ the formula appears on a new line and aligned to the center.
 Can I change this? =

 Yes.
 If you don’t want a formula centered on a new line, just write it as $...$ instead of $$...$$.
 Please find more information about the jqMath syntax here: <a href="http://www.mathscribe.com/author/jqmath.html" target="_blank">Mathscribe jqMath</a>